-The Australian Financial Complaints Authority or ‘AFCA’ is the new external dispute resolution (EDR) Authority to deal with complaints from consumers in the financial system.
+The Australian Financial Complaints Authority or ‘AFCA’ is the new external dispute resolution (EDR) scheme to deal with complaints from consumers and small businesses about financial services and products.
 It is operated by a not-for-profit company limited by guarantee that has been authorised by the Minister for Revenue and Financial Services (Minister).

 AFCA replaces the three existing EDR schemes of the Financial Ombudsman Service (FOS), the Credit and Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT) so that consumers have access to a single EDR framework.

-Membership of AFCA will be required under law or a licence condition.
+Membership of AFCA is required under law or a licence condition.
 AFCA operations will be financed by contributions made by its members.
 The scheme will be free to consumers.

 · be the single point of contact for complainants for EDR services;

 · be more accountable to users, including by having an independent assessor to deal with complaints about its handling of disputes; and

 · have rules ( terms of reference) to support its dispute resolution functions and legislation, in the case of superannuation disputes.